ZhgChg.Li

 const firstRowColumnsRange = targetSheet.getRange(1, 1, 1, targetSheet.getLastColumn()); // Get the first row (date) data range

-var columnIndex = firstRowColumns.findIndex((date) => (date instanceof Date && Utilities.formatDate(date, "GMT+8", "yyyy/MM/dd") == Utilities.formatDate(preDate, "GMT+8", "yyyy/MM/dd"))); // Find the corresponding date column Index
+var columnIndex = firstRowColumns.findIndex((date) => (date instanceof Date && Utilities.formatDate(date, "GMT+8", "yyyy/MM/dd") == Utilities.formatDate(preDate, "GMT+8", "yyyy/MM/dd"))); // Find the column index for the matching date

 if (columnIndex >= 0) {